DOC-SAFETY-EEP-2024Issued by UPMRC Safety Department

 Plan & Guidelines

-Agra Metro is committed to the highest standards of passenger safety.
-This plan outlines evacuation procedures, emergency contacts, and safety systems across all operational stations.
+Agra Metro is committed to high passenger-safety standards.
+This page outlines evacuation procedures, emergency contacts, and safety systems across operational stations.

 6